DiaKEM/dexcom-g7-apk-patcher/README.md

 There were also similar approaches for the G6 `.apk` which offered the same capability.
 If you are interested you can just check it [here](https://www.reddit.com/r/dexcom/comments/fqvpsf/oc_build_your_own_dexcom_app_update_base_version/).

 ## Modifications

+### Decrease needed sdk version

+This modification just lowers the minimum and targeted android sdk version.
+Unfortunately this does mean that the app will run on older devices without any troubles but you can give it a try and check it on your own.

 ### Disable compatibility check